Hilda Flavia Nakabuye

 Hilda Flavia Nakabuye (born 15 April 1997) is a Ugandan climate and environmental rights activist who founded Uganda's Fridays for Future movement.
 She also advocates for greater gender equality and racial diversity in the climate change movement.
-One of her environmental concerns is saving Lake Victoria, which connects Uganda to neighbouring countries.
+One of her environmental concerns is saving Lake Victoria, which connects Uganda to neighboring countries.
 As part of her activism, Nakabuye visits schools and communities to empower more women to join the fight against climate change, stating that "the climate crisis has no borders".
 She also created Climate Striker Diaries, an online platform to encourage digital awareness about climate change.

 Nakabuye has been protesting in Kampala, Uganda, since 2017 after gate-crashing a climate dialogue by the Green Climate Campaign Africa (GCCA) at Kampala University.
-It was this event that made her realise that climate change was the cause of the severe weather that had destroyed her grandmother's farm.
-She began volunteering with the GCCA as a green campaigner, but soon felt the need for a stronger movement to evoke effective change.
+It was this event that made her realize that climate change was the cause of the severe weather that had destroyed her grandmother's farm.
+She began volunteering with the GCCA as a green campaigner but soon felt the need for a stronger movement to evoke effective change.